ildiavolorosso/ExperienceUserUtilities/README.md

 <p>The flows included in the package are marked as templates.
 That means you can either use them as-is, or save copies of them and customize those copies to suit your administrative needs.</p>

 <h1>Limitations & Known Issues</h1>
-<p><b>IMPORTANT NOTE:</b> This package is released under the Salesforce Labs (https://appexchange.salesforce.com/category/salesforce-labs-apps) program.
+<p><b>IMPORTANT NOTE:</b> This package is released under the [Salesforce Labs](https://appexchange.salesforce.com/category/salesforce-labs-apps) program.
 As such, these solutions are not officially supported by Salesforce.
 But you can get help with Flow, Apex, and other topics in the Trailblazer Community.</p>

 <p>Please see the Issues tab for tracking all bugs and feature requests.</p>

+<h1>Resources</h1>
+<p>Salesforce Flow is a fully supported platform capability.
+There are many resources to help you diagnose issues with or customize these flows:</p>

+[Unofficial SF](https://unofficialsf.com/) - Custom flow extensions, UI components, blogs, and more.

+[Help &amp; Training: Flow](https://help.salesforce.com/apex/HTViewHelpDoc?id=sf.flow.htm&language=en_us#:~:text=Salesforce%20Flow%20provides%20two%20types,people%2C%20use%20a%20screen%20flow.&text=For%20example%2C%20add%20automation%20to,a%20user%20clicks%20a%20button.) - Official documentation on Flow.

+[Trailhead: Flow AutomatioN Module](https://trailhead.salesforce.com/content/learn/modules/business_process_automation) - Get started with Flow using Trailhead, Salesforce's free learning tool.